PX4/PX4-Devguide/en/advanced/gimbal_control.md

 vmount test yaw 30
 ```
 to control the gimbal.
-Note that the simulated gimbal stabilizes itself, so if you send mavlink commands, set the `stabilize` flags to false.
+Note that the simulated gimbal stabilizes itself, so if you send MAVLink commands, set the `stabilize` flags to false.

 ![Gazebo Gimbal Simulation](../../assets/gazebo/gimbal-simulation.png)